 8. NSF track record of the proposing team members

-Cost-sharing of precisely 30% of the total project cost is required for Ph.D.-granting institutions of higher education and for non-degree-granting organizations.
-Non-Ph.D.-granting institutions of higher education are exempt from cost-sharing and cannot include it.
-National Science Board policy is that voluntary committed cost sharing is prohibited
+Consistent with the America COMPETES Act of 2007 (Public Law 110-69), cost sharing of precisely 30% of the total project cost is required for Ph.D.-granting institutions of higher education and for non-degree-granting organizations.
+Non-Ph.D.-granting institutions of higher education are exempt from the cost-sharing requirement and cannot include it.
+National Science Board policy prohibits voluntary committed cost sharing.

 Full proposal description